SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 ### Use Code 429 with Headers for Rate Limits

-APIs that wish to manage the request rate of clients must use the {429} (Too Many Requests) response code, if the client exceeded the request rate (see {RFC-6585}\[RFC 6585\]).
+APIs that wish to manage the request rate of clients must use the {429} (Too Many Requests) response code, if the client exceeded the request rate (see [RFC 6585](https://tools.ietf.org/html/rfc6585)).
 Such responses must also contain header information providing further details to the client.
 There are two approaches a service can take for header information:

 -   Return a {Retry-After} header indicating how long the client ought to wait before making a follow-up request.
 The Retry-After header can contain a HTTP date value to retry after or the number of seconds to delay.
 Either is acceptable but APIs should prefer to use a delay in seconds.